LostMyInfo/mapih/README.md

 ```

 ### [Delete Test Entitlement](https://discord.com/developers/docs/monetization/entitlements#delete-test-entitlement)
-**Deletes a currently-active test entitlement.
-Discord will act as though that user or guild _no longer has_ entitlement to your premium offering.**
+• Deletes a currently-active test entitlement.
+Discord will act as though that user or guild _no longer has_ entitlement to your premium offering.

 #### Parameters